jacksonrayhamilton/bundlifier/README.md

 ## Programmatic Interface

-In any context in Node.js, you can create a Bundlifier and build stuff with it:
+In any context in Node.js, you can create a Bundlifier and build with it:

 ```js
 import Bundlifier from 'bundlifier'; // If you use ES modules.